technomunk/gaclen/diary.md

 ## 12-10-2019

-Greg worked mode on the project.
+Greg worked more on the project.

 - Created graphics module with context and device submodules.
 - Created initializeable graphics::context::Context object, an instance of Vulkan-driver context.